mizoshiri/bokuWorks/README.md

 My Origin Framework

+# About
+This is original framework for php.

+# Require
+- php over 5.3.*

 # Rule
-- Use include
+- Use require
 - Use echo

 # Naming
-- Upper Camel : class, file, folder
+- Upper Camel : class, file
 - Lower Camel : variable